 My daughter and I stayed at the Sairee Beach Cottage which was reminiscent of the little tiny beach cottages owned and operated by Mr. Dang.
 There was also a restaurant on the beach but with one big difference – when they made a smoothie, the lights didn’t go dim like it did at Mr. Dang’s.

 The old adage of “take the bad with the good” rings true for me on this second trip to Koh Tao and Koh Nang Yuan.
-They may not be the purist island escape they once were but they will remain on the top of my travel list.
-In light of posting this blog on Thanksgiving, I want to express how thankful I am for the opportunity to revisit this paradise with my daughter and shared my passion for traveling with her.
+They may not be the purist island escapes they once were but they will remain on the top of my travel list.
+In light of posting this blog on Thanksgiving, I want to express how thankful I am for the opportunity to revisit this paradise with my daughter, and be able to share my passion for diving and traveling with her.

 Is it possible to achieve wellness in this polluted city with constant traffic congestion?
 I am up for the challenge!
 Wellness can be found in many places and the key is to plan your activities around the city’s cultural attractions.
 I set out for my day of wellness focusing on the highlights of the city so I can see the sights and experience the culture at the same time.